 a) Undergraduate Students: Maximum Timeframe

-The Satisfactory Academic Progress policy contains a maximum timeframe component, which specifies that the number of credit hours for which you may receive federal financial aid may not exceed 150% of the credit hours required for graduation.
+The Satisfactory Academic Progress policy contains a maximum timeframe component, which specifies that the number of credit hours for which you may receive federal financial aid may not exceed 150% of the credit hours required for graduation with an undergraduate degree.
 For most undergraduate programs, the maximum is considered to be 288 credit hours.

 b) Graduate Students: Timely Completion of Degree